BeeStation/BeeStation-Hornet/code/modules/client/preferences/README.md

 2. A tgui representation in a TypeScript file.

 Every `/datum/preference` requires these three values be set:

 1. `category` - See [Categories](#Categories).
-2. `savefile_key` - The value which will be saved in the savefile.
+2. `db_key` - The value which will be saved in the savefile.
 This will also be the identifier for tgui.
-3. `savefile_identifier` - Whether or not this is a character specific preference (`PREFERENCE_CHARACTER`) or one that affects the player (`PREFERENCE_PLAYER`).
+3. `preference_type` - Whether or not this is a character specific preference (`PREFERENCE_CHARACTER`) or one that affects the player (`PREFERENCE_PLAYER`).
 As an example: hair color is `PREFERENCE_CHARACTER` while your UI settings are `PREFERENCE_PLAYER`, since they do not change between characters.

 For the tgui representation, most preferences will create a `.tsx` file in `tgui/packages/tgui/interfaces/PreferencesMenu/preferences/features/`.
 If your preference is a character preference, make a new file in `character_preferences`.
 Otherwise, put it in `game_preferences`.
 The filename does not matter, and this file can hold multiple relevant preferences if you would like.